aholtsberg/Molysynth/README.md

 Also, harmonizers, like __Mooer Harmony X2__ use a pitch tracker.

-Note that __Mooer E7__ is _not_ a synth despite the name, not in the meaning used here.
-It does not synthesize the direct sound - yes it adds synthesized ambient sound and stuff but the acual base frequencies when playing chords come from the guitar.
+Note that __Mooer E7__ is _not_ a synth despite the name, not in the meaning used here, because it does not synthesize the direct sound - yes it adds synthesized ambient sound and stuff but the acual fundamental sound when playing chords seems to come from the guitar itself.
 I have yet to analyze __Boss SY-1__ to find out what is actually going on inside it.

+Note that the example wav file is played on a guitarra baiana, that is an instrument tuned in fifths starting with C, so the little strange sounds that can be heard in the scale come from the G plucked when the F is still sounding, and likewise for A when C is still sounding.
+That is a research problem to fix that.

 Anyway, you can use this code as a framework for trying out your own ideas.